The Weird Trade Union governing nearly all super-villains in the United States.

-- Expy: If the Red Skull is the Horseman of Death.
-His costume is also extremely similar to that of the F-List Batman villain Reaper.
+- Expy: He's essentially the Red Skull as the Horseman of Death.
+His costume is also extremely similar to that of the D-Lister Batman villain Reaper.

 - Good Old Ways: Reminisces about how old-school arching had genius and class, like how tying someone to the train tracks is simple, inexpensive, personal, deadly, and gives the victim hope that they might escape.

-- Grim Reaper: He looks and dress like one, and even wields a scythe.
+- Grim Reaper: He looks and dresses like one, and even wields a scythe.

 - Guttural Growler: When he's putting his Game Face on.